8 January 2015

 And I'm going to finish this initial post with one of my favourite parody songs.
 This grew out of a radio series which itself was spawned by a successful Edinburgh Fringe Festival show and led to a terrific album, it is of course the Heebeegeebees.
 Somehow the album was so popular here in Australia they actually toured and this clip is from the seminal Australian music show Countdown complete with Molly interview.

-I'm like Necko only I'm a bassist ukulele synthesizer penguin and also everyone.
+I'm like Necko only I'm a bassist ukulele guitar synthesizer kazoo penguin and also everyone.
 Or is everyone me?
-Now I'm a confused bassist ukulele synthesizer penguin everyone who is definitely not @Joe.
+Now I'm a confused bassist ukulele guitar synthesizer kazoo penguin everyone who is definitely not @Joe.
+This has been true for 2016 & 2017 but I may have to get more specific in the future.

 Most Users Ever Online: 597